 How Do Probiotics Help?

 Probiotics are vital for every microbiome, but especially for those impacted by antibiotics.
-Studies show that probiotics can help to prevent the use of antibiotics in the first place by supporting your body’s natural healthy state, and that they can work to curtail temporary diarrhea and antibiotic resistance when antibiotics are necessary 4.
+Studies show that probiotics can help to prevent the use of antibiotics in the first place by supporting your body’s natural healthy state, and that they can work to support healthy digestion and curtail antibiotic resistance when antibiotics are necessary 4.

 Other research indicates that probiotics can have a dramatically positive effect on antibiotic use and overall health:

 • Patients who supplemented with probiotics while taking antibiotics had a 60% reduced risk of having their gut microbiomes overrun with opportunistic microbes common after antibiotic use 5.

 • Fecal transplants—that is, transferring probiotic-rich stool from one person to another—has been shown to be an effective and sometimes superior way to promote health, due to its ability to increase one's population of probiotic bacteria, especially in regards to overgrowth of undesirable bacteria6.

 • Scientists discovered that antibiotics can reduce new cell growth in the brain—an effect that can be overcome by prioritizing gut health through exercise and taking probiotics7.

 The truth is that you or someone in your family may need to take antibiotics at some point—the key is knowing how to properly and proactively support your microbiome in the process.

 How to Be a Savvy Antibiotic (and Probiotic) User